SYNC-TECH-Solutions/SYNCTECH/README.md

 ### Deploying

--   **With Firebase Hosting:** Run `firebase deploy` after initializing your project.
--   **With Vercel, Netlify, or Cloudflare Pages:** Connect your GitHub repository to the hosting provider.
+-   **With Vercel or Netlify:** Connect your GitHub repository to the hosting provider.
 They will automatically build and deploy your site whenever you push to your main branch.
 You will typically only need to set the build command to `npm run build` and the output directory to `.next` in the project settings on their platform.
+-   **With Firebase Hosting:** Run `firebase deploy` after initializing your project.

 ## Project Structure Overview